Skip to main content

 The clothes in the photo may also have a dozen or more safety pins in the back to make it fall that way and the photo may be photoshopped as well to remove minor blemishes, make the whites of her eyes whiter and so forth.
 Sometimes, they even elongate the legs and make other changes that create an extremely unattainable standard of beauty.

-In spite of being told by so many people that I was gorgeous, I was extremely insecure in my youth and spent some years reading up on how those photos get made and also reading "Stars without makeup" articles to help deprogram me
+In spite of being told by so many people that I was gorgeous, I was extremely insecure in my youth and spent some years reading up on how those photos get made and also reading "Stars without makeup" articles to help deprogram me.

 So I'm acutely aware that there's something weird going on if a magazine is publishing unflattering photos of someone instead of ridiculously gorgeous photos that are more beautiful in an artistic way than actual reality.